Rhys Vague

-Rhys Anthony Vague (born 17 January 1996) is an Australian professional basketball player for Tokyo United of the B.League.
+Rhys Anthony Vague (born 17 January 1996) is an Australian professional basketball player for Tokyo Hachioji Bee Trains of the B.League.
 He made his debut for his hometown Perth Wildcats in the National Basketball League (NBL) as a development player in 2014.
 After four seasons as a development player, he was elevated to a fully contracted player in 2018.
 In his six seasons with the Wildcats, he was a part of four championship teams in 2016, 2017, 2019 and 2020.
 Vague also made a name for himself in the State Basketball League (SBL), playing for the Cockburn Cougars, East Perth Eagles and Stirling Senators, earning the State Basketball League Most Improved Player Award in 2015.
 Between 2020 and 2023, he played in Japan for the Kagawa Five Arrows.

 Early life and career

 Vague grew up in Perth, Western Australia, in the suburb of Kardinya.
 He played his first game of basketball at the age of seven, starting at the Spearwood Hawks Junior Basketball Club before joining the Cockburn Cougars junior program.
 He is also a product of the rich basketball program at Willetton Senior High School.

 In 2013, Vague debuted for the Cockburn Cougars in the State Basketball League (SBL) at the age of 17.
 He appeared in two games in his first season.
 He continued on with the Cougars in 2014 and averaged 3.7 points and 2.8 rebounds in 16 games.
 He also had a three-game stint with the BA Centre of Excellence in the South East Australian Basketball League (SEABL) midway through the year.